 - all the above units and programmes are working reasonably well in themselves, but there is minimal synergy or integration in practice.

 The challenge therefore is to find the most effective possible way of using the limited resources available.
-Using a neighbourhood-based 'whole-of-society' approach, John Cartwright and Clifford Shearing, in cooperation with City representatives, are planning the formation of 'Neighbourhood Safety Teams', starting in three neighbourhoods of Delft: Voorbrug, Rozendal and Delft South.
+Using a neighbourhood-based 'whole-of-society' approach, John Cartwright and Clifford Shearing, in cooperation with City representatives, are supporting and reflecting on the implementation of 'Neighbourhood Safety Teams', starting in Delft

 The aim is to build a culture and a set of templates and practices as a model for locally based integrated policing, especially in resource-poor communities.